V33RU/v33ru/README.md

-***Hi there , I am Mr-IoT ,Keen Interested in IoT Pentesting && Down to earth so no worries to talk with me , be free*** 👋
+***Hi there , I am Mr-IoT , Keen Interested in IoT Pentesting && Down to earth so no worries to talk with me , be free*** 👋

 https://www.iotpentest.com | https://twitter.com/v33riot